j19sch/j19sch.github.io/posts/2025/20251121-testing-as-three-stages-of-enquiry.md

 If you follow that link, you'll notice that it covers *"abduction in the modern sense"*, but that there's also a historical sense *"which had its origin in the work of Charles Sanders Peirce"*.

 This historical sense is described in the supplement ["Peirce on Abduction"](https://plato.stanford.edu/entries/abduction/peirce.html), which refers to Fann 1970 for a *"a concise yet thorough account of the development of Peirce’s thoughts about abduction"*.
-So of course I bought that book, i.e. "Peirce's Theory of Abduction" by K. T. Fann.
+So of course I bought that book, i.e. *"Peirce's Theory of Abduction"* by K. T. Fann.
 (I really like that this 63-page book that's over a 50 years old, apparantly is __the__ reference on this topic.)

 And in that book I found something more interesting than just abduction: Peirce's three stages of inquiry.
 Or how - according to Peirce - the three phases of the methodology of science are abduction - deduction - induction.
-And it seem to me that testing works in a very similar way.[^1]
+And it seems to me that testing works in a very similar way.[^1]

 [^1]: I very deliberately wrote "in a very similar way".
 Because this blog post is no more than that: noticing an interesting similarity between what I understand of Peirce's thoughts based on Fann's book and what I believe about testing.
-If I'd want to make a stronger claim, e.g. about the similarities between testing and science, or about Peirce correctly describing the scientific method, I'd have to do a lot more reading and studying.
+If I'd want to make a stronger claim, e.g. about the similarities between testing and science, or about Peirce correctly describing the scientific method, I'd have to do a lot more research.

 <!-- TEASER_END -->